brodiewebdt/fem-four-card-feature-section/README.md

 ### Continued development

 I have started using @font-face to import fonts.
 I will continue to use this method in future projects.
-Importing Googler fonts violates Europe's GDPR.
+Importing Google fonts violates Europe's GDPR.

 ### Useful resources